Purpose-built for sleep and circadian science

 Enable optional questions, define your own event types, set retrospective entry limits, and write your own shift classification rules and labels.

-Define study phases and groups
+Define study stages and groups

 Communicate through the app